Return to Texas Entomology - Compiled by Mike Quinn

 County Record Data from E.G. Riley, Nov.
 2005

-Range: Eastern U.S., from Texas to Nebraska east to Virginia and North Carolina.
+Range: Eastern U.S., from Texas to Florida to Maryland to Nebraska.

 Adult Activity: March to August, most specimens in the TAMUIC from June.